Maine Black Bears: Ice hockey

+Media

 Radio and television

-Currently the flagship for all football and hockey games, as well as their respective coaches shows are carried on The Voice of Maine News/Talk Network (WVOM-FM and WVQM, the current flagship for all men's and women's basketball games as well as baseball and select softball games is WGUY.
+Currently the flagship for all football and hockey games, as well as their respective coaches shows are carried on the Voice of Maine News/Talk Network (WVOM-FM and WVQM; the current flagship for all men's and women's basketball games as well as baseball and select softball games is WGUY.
 All games are carried on GoBlackBears.com.
-TV coverage includes Bangor's WVII-TV, whose games are simulcasted on Fox College Sports.
+TV coverage includes Bangor's WVII-TV, with games simulcast on Fox College Sports.
 NESN, CBS Sports Network, and NBCSN Comcast SportsNet New England also carry select games as part of a larger contract with the conferences the sports are in.
-During the school year the Black Bear Insider is carried Sunday mornings on WVII at noon, and re-broadcast on Fox College Sports as well.
+During the school year the Black Bear Insider is carried Sunday mornings on WVII at noon, and rebroadcast on Fox College Sports as well.

-In 2006 the University sold the multi-media advertising and broadcast rights to all athletic events to Missouri based Learfield Sports.
+In 2006 the university sold the multimedia advertising and broadcast rights to all athletic events to Missouri-based Learfield Sports.
 Starting with the fall 2007 sports season, WVOM and WGUY split radio coverage, WGUY carrying men's and women's basketball and select baseball and softball games and WVOM carrying football and hockey broadcasts.
 After the 2008 fall sports season, WAEI-FM became the flagship for all Maine sports; the rights were transferred again to WKSQ in 2011 (though WAEI's AM sister station remained a co-flagship), before coming back full circle locally to WVOM (Blueberry) and WGUY (WaterFront) in 2013.

 Many Black Bear games can also be heard on WMEB-FM, a student-run, commercial-free radio station located on campus.